RFA0608/QQS3C/README.md

 > ℹ️ Account for branch
 >
 > This branch is version of added C++ and Go server code, and separate encrypted controller to other computer.
+> 1. Add C++ and Go version TCP server code.
+> 2. Separate encrypted Controll code.
+> 3. Initially launch swing-up for pendulum inverting.

 ---